gr2m/gbi-server/docs/dev/source/static_pages.rst

 Static pages
 ============

-GBI-Server is not a CMS, but you can add contant as static files (e.g. for terms of use, etc).
+GBI-Server is not a CMS, but you can add content as static files (e.g. for terms of use, etc).
 You need to configure ``STATIC_PAGES_DIR`` to point to a directory with HTML files.

 The URL ``/page/<lang>/<name>`` will return the file ``STATIC_PAGES_DIR/<lang>/<name>``.